 Being ‘Marketing’ Ready

-Having a bunch of content experts who are familiar about your niche
+Having a bunch of content experts who are familiar with your niche

 - Design team